Stackclash/5e-vault/5. Mechanics/Races/Shadar Kai (MPMM).md

 As a bonus action, you can magically teleport up to 30 feet to an unoccupied space you can see.
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-Start at 3rd level, you also gain resistance to all damage when you teleport using this trait.
+Starting at 3rd level, you also gain resistance to all damage when you teleport using this trait.
 The resistance lasts until the start of your next turn.
 During that time, you appear ghostly and translucent.

 ### Darkvision